vicky469/WebDevToolBox/web/javascript/io.md

 ![Image](https://i.gyazo.com/27384cd38551b0a39557d29ab1b9c993.png)

-So you can't do nothing and have to be multi-threaded.
-Is this the best that can be done?
+So you can't do nothing while waiting.
+There are two solutions to address this issue:

+1. operating system threads
+1. event notification system

+Let's look at the multi-threaded solution.
 A look at two popular web servers - Apache and NGINX and see how they are doing IO.
 What to measure?